-The accompanying unaudited condensed consolidated financial statements as of March 31, 2022 and for the three months ended March 31, 2022 have been prepared by the Company, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for interim financial statements.
+The accompanying unaudited condensed consolidated financial statements as of September 30, 2022 and for the three and nine months ended September 30, 2022 and 2021 have been prepared by the Company, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
 These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2021 included in the Company's annual report on Form 10-K for the fiscal year ended December 31, 2021, which was filed with the SEC on March 1, 2022 (the "Annual Report").

-The unaudited consolidated interim financial statements have been prepared on the same basis as the audited consolidated financial statements.
+The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the audited consolidated financial statements.
 The condensed consolidated balance sheet at December 31, 2021 was derived from audited annual financial statements, but does not contain all of the footnote disclosures from the annual financial statements.
-In the opinion of management, the accompanying unaudited interim condensed consolidated financial statements which are necessary for a fair statement of the Company's financial position, results of operations, and cash flows for the periods presented.
+In the opinion of management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments which are necessary for a fair statement of the Company's financial position, results of operations, and cash flows for the periods presented.
 Such adjustments are of a normal and recurring nature.
-The results of operations for the three months ended March 31, 2022 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2022.
+The results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2022.